 There is simply no getting out of this without a lot of pain.
 But know, over time, flashbacks will occur less often, be less intense, and less in duration.
 You may get to the point where you go a full year without one and then out of the blue, something will trigger you again.
 As a general rule, you can expect it to take as long as 3-5 years for flashbacks to completely end.

 If you are reeling from an affair and are struggling with obsessive thoughts or flashbacks, don’t suffer alone.
-Give us a call and we can help you schedule time with one of our experienced counselors or coaches who can help.
+Schedule a free Discovery Call to learn more about how we can help.